 Growers righteously fear the growing risks of infections at tray fields.
 A fungus called Phytophthora cactorum remains invisible in the propagation phase, but can cause serious harm once the plants get bigger and are moved into greenhouses to grow fruits.

 In addition, our most important varieties; Elsanta and Sonata are very sensitive to this root fungus.
 The Hoogstraten Test Center and BVB Substrates therefore joined forces and started a test project on the influence the soil mixtures used can have on the plant’s capability to fight Phytophthora in July 2018.
+Sonata was the variety we used in our tests.
 By opting for better draining and airier substrates with better draining capabilities, the “swimming” spores of Phytophthora have fewer opportunities to cause infections.

 |Mixture 1||20% fr.
 0 block peat

 |20%||20% wood fibre|